 This concludes an end to the current lesson.
 The next lesson explains how to build a crypto trading bot yourself and utilize the complex scripting abilities that most platforms offer.

 Do keep in mind that this lesson requires an extensive understanding of coding.
-If you are a beginner trading interested solely in trying out a crypto trading bot but have no experience writing scripts, we recommend skipping the lesson.
+If you are a beginner trader interested solely in trying out a crypto trading bot but have no experience writing scripts, we recommend skipping the lesson.